-Under the Physician Payment Sunshine Act, we are required to collect and report detailed information regarding certain financial relationships we have with physicians and teaching hospitals.
+Under the Physician Payment Sunshine Act, we are required to collect and report detailed information regarding certain financial relationships we have with physicians and teaching hospitals if we obtain FDA approval for any of our products and receive reimbursement from the federal government.
 Our compliance with these rules may also impose additional costs.

 With enactment of the Tax Cuts and Jobs Act of 2017, which was signed by the President on December 22, 2017, Congress repealed the "individual mandate."
-The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, will become effective in 2019.
-According to the Congressional Budget Office, the repeal of the individual mandate will cause 13 million fewer Americans to be insured in 2027 and premiums in insurance markets may rise.
-Further, each chamber of the Congress has put forth multiple bills designed to repeal and replace portions of the Health Care Reform Law.
-Although none of these measures has been enacted by Congress to date, Congress may consider other legislation to repeal and replace elements of the Health Care Reform Law.
-The Congress will likely consider other legislation to replace elements of the Health Care Reform Law, during the next Congressional session.
+The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, became effective in 2019.
+Additionally, the 2020 federal spending package permanently eliminated, effective January 1, 2020, the Health Care Reform Law-mandated "Cadillac" tax on high-cost employer-sponsored health coverage and medical device tax and, effective January 1, 2021, also eliminates the health insurer tax.
+Further, the Bipartisan Budget Act of 2018, among other things, amended the Health Care Reform Law, effective January 1, 2019, to increase from 50 percent to 70 percent the point-of-sale discount that is owed by pharmaceutical manufacturers who participate in Medicare Part D and to close the coverage gap in most Medicare drug plans, commonly referred to as the "donut hole."
+The Congress may consider other legislation to replace elements of the Health Care Reform Law during the next Congressional session.